 We live in a multi-modal world.
-Before a product arrives on your customer’s doorstep, it has probably traveled on several different modes of transport.
+Before a product arrives on your customer’s doorstep, it has probably traveled on several different modes of transport before and after eCommerce fulfillment packaged and shipped the order.
 One of those was undoubtedly drayage.

 Though you might not be aware of drayage, it’s a crucial link in the supply chain.
 Drayage provides the connections that make multimodal freight work.

-The better you understand your supply chain, the more efficiently you’ll be able to manage it.
+A better understanding of your supply chain will help you manage it more efficiently.
 Here’s everything you need to know about drayage.

 Drayage, Past and Present